bpbwaite/redeemcore/README.md

 ### What is an Action?

+There are now 3 categories of actions:

-These are events that can be run when someone donates to you in the form of a tip, bits, subscription, new follow, or points.
++ 'List': These are events that can be run when someone donates to you in the form of a tip, bits, subscription, new follow, or points.
 They are defined by [action fields](#action-fields).
++ 'Initialization': Actions that run only once when the program starts.
++ 'Periodic': Not yet implemented

 The ```actions.json``` file is a list of actions stored in a JSON object.
 Some things to note:

 + Order actions based on priority; highest at the top
 + Events shall run in the listed order
-+ Give "exact" actions a higher priority thatn "inexact" actions - unless you want every inexact action to run when a large enough "exact" donation is made
++ Give "exact" actions a higher priority than "inexact" actions - unless you want every inexact action to run when a large enough "exact" donation is made
 + Custom rewards for points are advanced, as they take a message from a viewer to control something.

 ### Action Fields

-Every action has certain required fields:
+Every list action has certain required fields:

 + 'name': A friendly, unique name for this action. (string)
 + 'accepted_modes': The sources that can trigger this action.
 Types are 'tips', 'bits', 'subs', 'follows', and 'points'. (list of string)